blendmexhuani/Multi-Class-Text-Classification-using-PySpark/README.md

 # Multi-Class-Text-Classification-using-PySpark

 For this project, *Amazon Reviews Dataset* is used.
-In the file, each line corresponds to a review in JSON format.
+In the file reviews_devset.json, each line corresponds to a review in JSON format.
 The following entries are contained in each dictionary:

 ```
 Sample review: